The Sound of Murmur Diphthongs : AR, OR, ER, UR, IR, and YR

 The specific pronunciation of these combinations can also be influenced by accent, dialect, and individual speech patterns.

-It’s important to note that the concept of murmur diphthongs might not be universally recognized or agreed upon within linguistics, and the examples provided may vary based on accents, dialects, and linguistic interpretation.
+It’s important to note that the concept of murmur diphthongs might not be universally recognised or agreed upon within linguistics, and the examples provided may vary based on accents, dialects, and linguistic interpretation.

 Murmur Diphthongs – AR, OR, ER, UR, IR, and YR